Marcin7373/AI_Assignment/README.md

 while the attacking jets will pursue and fire rockets and other projectiles.
 An important aspect will be the many different camera perspectives that will be used from following a target from a stationary point to being attached to the top or the wing of either of the jets and to following different targets.
-These camera angles will require basic seek and pursue algorithms while controlling what its looking at.
+These camera angles will require basic seek and pursue algorithms while controlling what its looking at and will be used to tell the story.

 ### Original
 [![VideoRef](https://img.youtube.com/vi/N-nRnddi7Q8/0.jpg)](https://www.youtube.com/watch?v=N-nRnddi7Q8)